 Fuel commitments.
-The Group has concluded a number of fuel purchase contracts (natural gas, fuel oil and coal).
+The Group has concluded some fuel purchase contracts (natural gas, fuel oil and coal).
 The principal natural gas suppliers are PAO NOVATEK, PAO NK Rosneft, OOO NOVATEK-Perm, PAO Surgutneftegaz, OOO LUKOIL-Perm.
-Contracts with these suppliers have been concluded mid-term and long-term.
+Contracts with these suppliers have been concluded midterm and long-term.
 The main coal supplier is AO Sibirskaya ugolnaya energeticheskaya kompaniya.
 The Contract with it has been concluded up to 2025.

-The contracts with suppliers of gas and coal allow changes in the volume purchase of fuel according to the actual needs of the Group with certain take-or-pay the conditions for contracts.
+The contracts with suppliers of gas and coal allow changes in the volume purchase of fuel according to the actual needs of the Group with certain take-or-pay conditions for contracts.
 Any significant change in fuel delivery volumes requires additional coordination with suppliers.